norelockk/pjkt-overlay/readme.md

 # Projekt Community Overlay

 Designed to elevate the streaming experience for Projekt Community, this OBS overlay delivers a sleek, TV-style presentation.

-It includes:
+At this moment it includes:

 - **Main Header with Logo and Live Ticker**: A prominent header bar displays the Projekt Community logo alongside a dynamic live ticker.
 The ticker not only shows the current time but can also be customized for countdowns, stream updates, or event schedules.
 This feature creates a continuous sense of engagement, ensuring viewers stay updated on stream timing.